MattXCross/StreamVault/README.md

 dotnet run --project StreamVault
 ```

 Or open `StreamVault.sln` in Visual Studio and press F5.
-On first run.

 The dev connection string has an in-code default (`Data Source=streamvault.db`),
 so nothing needs to be configured to run locally.
 For a real deployment the